ImbalanceGaming/imbalance-gaming-laravel/README.md

 7. Change the database config in the .env file as well to desired database.
 8. Rename your new app to something appropriate using the **_php artisan app:name <App Name>_** command.
 9. If the app isn't working after the above command check the namespaces on files as it changes them.
+10. You can also do a sudo tail -f /var/log/apahce2/error.log to see if there are errors.

 App still not working?
 See laravel docs, turn on debug in the .env file and google search any errors you see.

+## PHPStorm
+When running the composer install or update command a **_ide_helper.php_** file is generated that helps phpStorm recognise methods built by the factories.

+You will also want to install the PHPStorm Laravel plugin, see [this link](http://blog.jetbrains.com/phpstorm/2015/01/laravel-development-using-phpstorm/) for more details.

+You can also run the **_sudo php artisan ide-helper:models_** command to auto generate model doc blocks.

+See the link in the resources section for more info.

 ## Useful commands
 * **_php artisan cache:clear_** clears cache of app.